radicallyopensecurity/Nonprofit-Ventures/course-materials/nonprofit-business/fiscal-fundraising-institutions.md

     * In our case (ROS), we are only allowed to have 1 year's worth of turnover in the bank.
     * We are forced to give anything above that to our foundation (NLnet).
   * Required number of volunteers

+* To research:
+  * How many FFIs in the Netherlands?
+  * Who are they?

 * Similar constructions (internationally):
   * LC3 (USA)